softprops/lando/CONTRIBUTING.md

 ### Be nice

-The rustlang community holds this value in high esteme.
+The rustlang community holds this value in high esteem.
 Don't be overly defensive and try to be nice to others